 M. brunnea - less common "natural" black outside of recents burns but under hardwoods.
 Grows singly, more slender and more brittle stem than M. snyderi, with deeper ant runway.
 Early spring.

 M. tridentina (frustrata) - "black" morel that looks yellow (thus frustrating), but the pits are elongated and vertically arranged.
 Has an ant runway (subtle here).
 Late spring.
+May cluster.

 M. americana ('esculenta'/